slightlyopaque/slightlyopaque_old.github.io/_posts/2012-08-22-advertise-your-stuff-but-spare-me-the-usual-crap-thanks.markdown

 <img src="/images/IMG_1697.JPG" class="half-width left" />

-##Advertise Your Stuff - But Spare Me The Usual Crap, Thanks.

 Probably the most important thing next to constant development of new stuff for your product / your website / your company is to show it.